MontellRicks/GRC-NIST-CSF-2.0/README.md

 **Oscorp Current Cyber Security Controls:**
 - Organisational governance:
-  - CEO has a clear business strategy for the business.
-However, roles and responsibilities for cybersecurity haven’t been defined.
-They’re assigned to the IT team.
-There is no cybersecurity strategy.
+  - The CEO has established a clear business strategy, but the organization lacks a defined cybersecurity strategy.
+Responsibilities for cybersecurity have not been formally assigned and are defaulted to the IT team without clear role delineation or strategic oversight.

 - Asset Management:
   - The IT team has a spreadsheet with serial numbers of laptops.